rkaunismaa/Transformer-Showcase/README.md

 ### 4:01pm

 Yup, getting back to this cuz I want to resume my deep study of transformers.
-And I will once again begin with the code from [The Annotated Transformer](https://nlp.seas.harvard.edu/annotated-transformer/)
+And I will once again begin with the code from [The Annotated Transformer](https://nlp.seas.harvard.edu/annotated-transformer/).
+I am curious to see just how much of this code can I get to run on KAUWITB.

+### 4:40pm

+The docker container hfpt_Sept1 is not going to work for this repo.
+Gonna next try a pure pytorch docker container.

+### 4:46pm

+Now trying the docker container sad_nightingale, which was spun up from the image pt1131:20230216.